 You obviously have fewer rights in the setting of a prison or jail, but you still have rights and are still protected by the Constitution.
-A qualified criminal defense lawyer can help make the case for bail and argue and negotiate on your behalf leading up to trial.
+A qualified criminal defense lawyer can help make the case for bail and can argue and negotiate on your behalf leading up to, and including, trial.
 You can get started today by contacting an experienced criminal defense lawyer in your area.